 12. Applicant’s or Transferee’s Recourse - In the event the Corporation refuses to serve an Applicant under the provisions of these rules, the Corporation must notify the Applicant, in writing, based on its refusal.
 The Applicant may file for an appeal, in writing, with the Board of Directors of the Corporation.

-13. Insufficient Grounds for Refusal of Service.
-The following shall not constitute sufficient cause for the refusal of service to an Applicant:
+13. Insufficient Grounds for Refusal of Service - The following shall not constitute sufficient cause for the refusal of service to an Applicant:

 A. Delinquency in payment for service by a previous member or occupant of the premises to be served.